Telcos moving ‘manically’ to replicate cloud services provider model

 The introduction of software-defined infrastructure has brought rise to a rapid epidemic around the world as businesses look to run virtualised workloads on industry-standard hardware.

-And according to IDC, this rapid shift is most evident in the telecommunications industry where entire data centres are being converted from vertically integrated stacks to software-defined infrastructure.
+And according to IDC, this rapid shift is most evident in the telecommunications industry where entire data centers are being converted from vertically integrated stacks to software-defined infrastructure.

 Whether you call them telecoms, telecommunications providers, communications service providers, carriers, or simply telcos, IDC expects this trend to continue as they strive to remain relevant in line with evolving initiatives like mobile media delivery, edge computing and the Internet of Things, and connected devices, to name a few.